 Throughout my work as a photographer, I got to shoot a variety of subjects and situations… from total strangers in the streets to CEOs and executives of multinational companies; from shooting outdoors with ambient light, to arranging the set indoors with strobe lights, makeup, and the works.
 In the end, what matters most for me is making the portrait as honest and authentic as possible.

-Here’s a quick showcase my favourite portraits I’ve taken over the years:
+Here’s a quick showcase of my favourite portraits I’ve taken over the years: